diafour/libjq-go-test/README.md

 2. Docker build

-If you want to build your program with docker, you can build oniguruma and jq in artifact image and then copy them to go builder image.
-See example of this approach in [Dockerfile](https://github.com/flant/shell-operator/blob/master/Dockerfile) of a shell-operator — the real project that use this library.
+If you want to build your program with docker, you can build oniguruma and jq in artifact image as stated in local build and then copy them to go builder image.
+Or you can use pre-built jq static libraries image.
+See Dockerfile in [example](./example/Dockerfile) or [examples/docker-static-build](./examples/docker-static-build/Dockerfile).
+Also see [Dockerfile](https://github.com/flant/shell-operator/blob/master/Dockerfile) in a shell-operator project.

 ## jq source compatibility and jq 1.6 performance